 NHA has a response team who meet daily to monitor the status of school communities throughout our network.
 We want to thank you for your patience and understanding as we continue to work through this fluid and ever-changing situation.

-Please visit the FAQs below if you have questions.
-Additional questions or concerns may be directed to NHA Parent Relations at (877) 642-7471 or emailed to email@example.com.
+If you have questions, please check our FAQs.
+Additional questions or concerns may be directed to NHA Parent Relations at (877) 642-7471 or emailed to firstname.lastname@example.org.

 Back to School Plan

 We are planning for a school year of learning together in an in-person classroom environment.
 However, we realize things can change between now and the first day of school.
 Take a moment to watch the video below to hear more about how we’re preparing for the 2020-21 school year.
 We created detailed plans around four learning model scenarios:

 - In-person – a return to our traditional classroom environment.

 - Hybrid – a combination of in-person and remote instruction.

 - Virtual – teaching and learning in a fully online environment.

 - Remote – teaching and learning at home for a period of time.

 The wellbeing of your child remains our number one priority.
 We have been busy this summer planning for your scholar’s return to the classroom by creating cleaning and sanitization plans.
 In addition to regular cleaning services, our plan includes elevating the amount of sanitation in the building overall, while also focusing on high-touch point surfaces such as door handles, light switches, and railings.